hms-11/CoopCommandESP32/README.md

 - Ease of installation and configuration for non-technical individuals.

-- Designed for Off Grid Operation (12-24v DC), can also be powered by a suitably sized 12V Power Supply from an AC source.
+- Designed for Off Grid Operation (12-24v DC), can also be powered by a suitably sized 12-24V DC Power Supply from an AC source.